 Appropriate use should always be legal and ethical, reflect academic honesty, uphold community standards and show restraint in the consumption of shared resources.
+Unauthorized peer-to-peer file sharing is prohibited, and appropriate disciplinary action will be taken against students who engage in illegal downloading or unauthorized distribution of copyrighted materials using the institution's information technology system.
 Refer to Information Resources Acceptable Use Policy 02.04.